-1. Scope and Importance of Plant Pathology; Contributions of E.F.
-Smith E. J. Butler and

-K. C. Mehta, in the field of plant pathology.

-- Careers in Plant Pathology, The Practice and Practitioners of Plant Pathology.
-Certification of Professional Plant Pathologists . - 3.
+- 1. Scope and Importance of Plant Pathology; Contributions of E.F .Smith E. C.S Takman, S. D. Garrett, E. - J. Butler, K. C. Mehta, M. J. Thirumalachar, in the field of plant pathology. - 2.
+Development of Plant Pathology as a Profession, Careers in Plant Pathology, The Practice and Practitioners of Plant Pathology.
+Certification of Professional Plant Pathologists .Plant Pathology as a Part of Plant Medicine; the Doctor of Plant Medicine Program. - 3.
 Aerobiology: Scope and applications of aerobiology.
 Airborne pathogens, Methods for detection of Aerospora. - 4.
-Methods in Plant Pathology
+Methods in plant pathology. - 5.
+Biopesticides.